Zeshan Shakar, Don Martin and Hamza Hersi Conversation

 21.11.2024 18:00

-There is limited space, so it's a good idea to arrive early.
-First come, first served!
+Space is limited, so it pays to arrive early.
+First come first served!

 Conversation with Don Martin, Zeshan Shakar, and Hamza Hersi: The theme of the conversation is belonging, youth culture, community, and exclusion.
 We will relate these themes to Arif's book, which deals with similar experiences that Zeshan Shakar, Don Martin, and Hamza Hersi have experienced and written about.